 Rainey shared, “I am thrilled and humbled by the opportunity to lead a school established by the vision of William Greenleaf Eliot in 1859, advanced by previous school leaders and sustained by the dedication of faculty, administrators and trustees today.
 I am committed to furthering educational opportunities for individual students in consonance with the MICDS Mission and current Strategic Plan, and I am equally committed to prioritizing a collective spirit of compassion, selflessness and love of School during my tenure as Head of this proud and thriving School community.”

 Rainey also has eight years of entrepreneurial and business experience.
 He earned an undergraduate degree from Princeton University and a master’s degree from the College of William & Mary.
 He is an avid reader and also enjoys playing piano, riding his bike and taking walks with his wife, Ruth.
-Together, they have two children and an English bulldog.
+Together, they have two children.